-On April 10, 2021, Rhode Island’s Governor signed the Rhode Island 2021 Act on Climate into law, amending the Resilient Rhode Island Act of 2014 by making mandatory GHG emissions targets more enforceable, adding a goal of net-zero by 2050, and requiring actions to promote equity and environmental justice.
-The new legislation requires the state Climate Council -established by the 2014 bill- to develop and periodically update a plan to reach these goals.
+On April 10, 2021, Rhode Island Governor Gina Raimondo signed the Rhode Island 2021 Act on Climate into law, amending the Resilient Rhode Island Act of 2014 by making mandatory greenhouse gas (GHG) emissions targets more enforceable, adding a goal of net-zero by 2050, and requiring actions to promote equity and environmental justice.
+The new law requires the state Climate Council — established by the 2014 bill — to develop and periodically update a plan to reach these goals.
 New language also requires the state Council’s plan to include an equitable transition, and address environmental injustices.

-The 2021 Act also expands agency vulnerability assessments to include natural systems like riverine and coastal habitats, and mandates implementation of adaptation, relocation, or otherwise protection of those systems.
-Agencies must also begin to incorporate food sustainability into policies, identify climate change-vulnerable populations, and develop online public emissions metrics.
-Agencies are given the authority and the mandate to promote the above goals and the GHG reductions mandated by the 2021 Act.
+The 2021 Act also expands the requirements for agency vulnerability assessments to include natural systems like riverine and coastal habitats, and mandates implementation of adaptation, relocation, or otherwise protections strategies for those systems.
+Agencies must also begin to incorporate food sustainability into policies, identify populations most vulnerable to climate change, and develop online public emissions metrics.
+The law gives state agencies the authority and the mandate to promote the above goals and the GHG reductions.

-The 2021 Act increases government accountability by granting a citizen right of action in the State Superior Court to enforce the climate plans and GHG emissions reductions required by the Act.
+Notably, the 2021 Act increases government accountability by granting a citizen right of action lawsuit provision in the State Superior Court to enforce the climate plans and GHG emissions reductions required by the Act.
 Suits can begin in 2026, and require notice to the state.
 Any Rhode Island citizen, including the Attorney General, can bring such a suit.